ryantd42/NY-Legislative-Git/2023/A3237A-2023/bill.md

   ___________

- Introduced by M. of A. GANDOLFO -- read once and referred to the Commit- tee on Transportation
+ Introduced by M. of A. GANDOLFO -- read once and referred to the Commit- tee  on  Transportation -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the highway law, in relation to designating a portion of the state highway system the "Lieutenant Commander Phillip Wayne John- son Memorial Bridge"

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The highway law is amended by adding a new section 344-o to read as follows:
   §  344-O.  PORTION OF THE STATE HIGHWAY SYSTEM TO BE DESIGNATED AS THE "LIEUTENANT COMMANDER PHILLIP WAYNE JOHNSON MEMORIAL BRIDGE".
-ALL THAT PORTION OF THE STATE HIGHWAY SYSTEM CONSTITUTING THE WAVERLY AVE (COUNTY ROAD 19) OVERPASS AT SUNRISE HIGHWAY (STATE  ROUTE  27)  NEAR  EXIT  52, DESIGNATED  BRIDGE  NUMBER 1367500, IN THE TOWN OF BROOKHAVEN, COUNTY OF SUFFOLK, SHALL BE KNOWN AS THE "LIEUTENANT COMMANDER PHILLIP WAYNE JOHN- SON MEMORIAL BRIDGE".
+ALL  THAT PORTION  OF  THE  STATE HIGHWAY SYSTEM CONSTITUTING NEW YORK STATE ROUTE 112 BRIDGE OVER NEW YORK STATE ROUTE 27 IN THE TOWN OF BROOKHAVEN, COUN- TY OF SUFFOLK, SHALL BE KNOWN AS THE "LIEUTENANT COMMANDER PHILLIP WAYNE JOHNSON MEMORIAL BRIDGE".
   § 2.
 The commissioner of transportation shall provide for the  instal- lation  and  maintenance of adequate signing of the state highway system as designated pursuant to section one of this  act.
 However,  to  avoid